unjs/ipx/README.md

 $ npx ipx
 ```

+The default server directory is the current working directory.

 ### Programatic Usage

 You can use IPX as a Connect/Express middleware or directly use ipx api.